 Semi-moist dog foods are not as common as other types as they offer the least nutritional value and are pretty expensive.

-However, semi-moist may be the best choice if your Poodle finds it challenging to digest all other types of dog food.
+However, a semi-moist diet may be the best choice if your Poodle finds it challenging to digest all other dog food.
 Your pooch may also enjoy the meaty taste and find the food more palatable if he’s incredibly picky.

 Dry Dog Food vs. Wet Dog Food